Gman-Superfly/PSON_Sparse_Coherence_Recovery/docs/ACTUAL_EXPERIMENT_02_README.md

 Interpretation:
 - Uniform is already optimal; updates cannot materially improve visibility.
-- For primes, PSON raises final visibility notably (≈0.40 → ≈0.53), at the cost of more steps to reach 90% of the total energy drop due to exploration and rejections—consistent with “explore to find better minima.”
+- For primes, PSON raises final visibility notably (≈0.40 → ≈0.53), at the cost of more steps to reach 90% of the total energy drop due to exploration and rejections - consistent with “explore to find better minima.”

 ---